Tokorozawa Sakura Town: Kadokawa Culture Center

 The museum structure is a monolith, the facade of which is clad in 20,000 plus granite pieces fitted to the multiple shifts within its obtuse shape.
 Kuma has said of the building's design that "It represents the Earth's energy that breaks through the ground".

 The Da Vinci Store

 An experience based book store carrying some 40,000 titles, ten thousand of which are from the Kadokawa corporation.
 The bookstore is run by the Kadokawa Corporation's editorial department.

-EJ Anime Hotel

-The EJ (Entertainment Japan) Hotel is a 33 room lodging facility.
-The chambers offer guests an immersive experience replete with sounds, lighting, artwork, videos, and food and beverage selections evocative of and correlated to the stories the rooms are modeled after.

 Musashino Reiwa Shrine

 This shrine, like the Kadokawa culture center is designed by Kengo Kuma.
 The shrine features two komainu sculptures at both sides of its outside entrance which were sculpted by Yoshimasa Tsuchiya.
 The shrine also has a mural by Yoshitaka Amano who is renowned for his Final Fantasy work.